steveloughran/formality/styleguide/styleguide.md

 Exceptions written purely for the benefit of developers are not what end users or operations teams need —and in some cases can be misleading.
-As an example, the java network stack returns errors such as `java.net.ConnectionRefusedException` which returns none of the specifics about what connection was being refused destination host & port), and can be misinterpreted by people unfamiliar with Java exceptions or the sockets API as a Java-side problem.
+As an example, the java network stack returns errors such as `java.net.ConnectionRefusedException` which returns none of the specifics about what connection was being refused, especially the destination host and port, and can be misinterpreted by people unfamiliar with Java exceptions or the sockets API as a Java-side problem.

 This is why Hadoop wraps the standard socket exceptions in `NetUtils.wrapException()`